 Programmatic in-feed ads are one of the only ways to scale ads across the vast reach of today’s web, and their non-disruptive nature yields click-through rates up to 10x higher than that of banner ads.

 4. Recommended Content

 The only difference between in-feed native and recommended content is web-page placement.
 While in-feed ads are generally couched within a publisher’s content feed, recommended content is almost always found along the bottom of a given publisher site.
 Like an in-feed ad, once clicked, users are transported out of the publisher site to the blog or landing page of the brand who created the ad.

 There is really only one form of manual native advertising, sometimes mislabeled as “branded content”.
 This type of advertising has its roots in the advertorials of the early and mid-20th century when ads masqueraded as articles within a specific publication.
 Today, savvy consumers demand that this type of sponsored content be well labeled and most importantly, entertaining, educational, or simply, interesting.

 Spread the word: native advertising is not an individual, it’s a family.
-It’s time for the marketing industry as a whole to ask the question: which format are we referring to?
-Which format is best for my brand?
+It’s time for the marketing industry as a whole to ask the question: which native ad format are we referring to?
+Which native ad format is best for my brand?